abuyukyi101198/maas-site-manager/README.md

 #### Updating API Client

 You can update TypeScript API Client from the OpenAPI schema by running the following command.
-Make sure that the back-end is running beforehand.
+Make sure that the backend is running beforehand.

 ```bash
 yarn generate-api-client